scbd/clearing-house-documentation/docs/ircc/published/create.md

         <td><code>true</code></td>
     </tr>
     <tr>
-        <td colspan="5" style="fontWeight:bold">Subject-matter or genetic resources covered by the permit or its equivalent</td>
+        <td colspan="5" style="fontWeight:bold">Subject-matter or genetic resources covered by the permit or its equivalent (Select any of the two from below)</td>
     </tr>
     <tr>
         <td></td>